Media mogul Redstone's ex-girlfriend alleges forgery in U.S. lawsuit

-Sumner Redstone's former girlfriend filed a new lawsuit on Monday alleging that the 92-year-old media mogul's signature was forged on a document, supporting her allegation that he was being manipulated in his business and personal affairs.
+Sumner Redstone's former girlfriend, Manuela Herzer, filed a new lawsuit in California on Monday alleging that the 92-year-old media mogul's signature was forged on a document removing her as his health care agent.

-Redstone is the controlling shareholder of Viacom Inc and CBS Corp, and Manuela Herzer's allegations in lawsuits filed in the past few weeks that he is no longer mentally competent to run the companies has concerned investors.
+Redstone is the controlling shareholder of Viacom Inc (VIAB.O) and CBS Corp (CBS.N) and Herzer's allegations, in lawsuits filed in the past few weeks, that he is no longer mentally competent to run the companies has concerned investors.

 Redstone had picked Herzer to make his healthcare decisions in case he was not able to but removed her as his health care agent on Oct.
 16.